How Bizarre (album)

-How Bizarre is the only album by the New Zealand musical group OMC, released in 1996.
+How Bizarre is the debut and sole studio album by the New Zealand musical group OMC, released in 1996.
 It was first released on 27 September under the Huh! record label, issued by PolyGram New Zealand, and manufactured and marketed by Mercury Records on 25 February 1997 in the United States.
 The album garnered a surprised, but generally positive reaction from critics; it was considered so bold and unique that it could not be compared to anything, and journalists struggled to classify it as one thing or another.
 How Bizarre reached number 5 in its native New Zealand and number 40 on the Billboard 200, spawning four singles: the title track, "Right On", "On the Run" and "Land of Plenty".
 It was also certified Gold by the Recording Industry Association of America (RIAA), denoting sales of over 500,000 copies in that country, becoming the best-selling Urban Pasifika album.

 How Bizarre was reissued globally on vinyl for the first time on April 16, 2021, remastered by OMC band member and producer Alan Jansson.